 \section{Some observations on the Main Question}

-This section is devoted to proving two \emph{simple observations} regarding the \hyperref[main-question]{Main Question}: \begin{enumerate} \item We start by showing the necessity of assuming the hypothesis that $K^{(\alpha)}\neq\varnothing$.
+This section is devoted to stating two \emph{simple observations} regarding the \hyperref[main-question]{Main Question}: \begin{enumerate} \item We start by recalling the necessity of assuming the hypothesis that $K^{(\alpha)}\neq\varnothing$.
 In particular, we prove that if $C(K)$ contains an isometric copy of $C[1,\omega^\alpha]$, then $K^{(\alpha)}\neq\varnothing$. \item Next, we will show that our question has a negative answer for $\alpha=1$.
-Even though this is already proven in \Cref{thm: SPR subspace iif K' infinite} \cite[Theorem 6.1]{FOPT}, here we will extend this fact to general Banach lattices (not necessarily $C(K)$-spaces). \end{enumerate}
+Even though this was already proven in \Cref{thm: SPR subspace iif K' infinite} \cite[Theorem 6.1]{FOPT}, here we will extend this fact to general Banach lattices (not necessarily $C(K)$-spaces). \end{enumerate}